taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 @[code python](../examples/schedule/without_schedule.py)

-Of course we can implement loop like this:
+Of course we can implement a loop like this:

 ```python
     while True: